Tessi-Tms/TmsMediaBundle/README.md

 ### Configure your filesystems

-The filesystem abstract layer permits you to develop your application without the need to know where you media will be stored and how.
-Another advantage of this is the possibility to update your files location without any on the code apart from the definition of your filesystem.
+The filesystem abstract layer permits you to develop your application without the need to know where your media will be stored and how.
+Another advantage of this is the possibility to update your files location without any impact on the code apart from the definition of your filesystem.

 #### Example of configuration

 The following configuration is a local sample configuration for the KnpGaufretteBundle.
-It will create a filesystem service called **gaufrette_gallery_filesyytem** which can be used in the MediaBundle.
-All the uploaded files will be stored in */web/uploads* directory.
+It will create a filesystem service called `gaufrette_gallery_filesyytem` which can be used in the MediaBundle.
+All the uploaded files will be stored in `/web/uploads` directory.

 ```php